-Driving in Great Britain and Ireland is wonderful — once you remember to stay on the left and after you've mastered the roundabouts.
+Driving in the British Isles is wonderful — once you remember to stay on the left and after you've mastered the roundabouts.
 But be warned: Every year I get some emails from traveling readers advising me that, for them, trying to drive in Great Britain and Ireland was a nerve-wracking and regrettable mistake.
-Here's a tip: If you want to get a little slack on the roads, drop by a gas station or auto shop and buy a green "P" (probationary driver with license) sign to put in your car window.
+Here's a tip: If you want to get a little slack on the roads in Ireland, drop by a gas station or auto shop and buy a red "L" (new driver with licence) sign to put in your car window (but wait till you're outside of Dublin, as Irish "Learners" aren't allowed to drive on the motorways that cluster around the city).
+In Britain, though, avoid the "L" sign as you've got a second option: a green "P" (probationary driver with license), which you can use on all roads in Britain.

 Many Yankee drivers find the hardest part isn't driving on the left, but steering from the right.
 Your instinct is to put yourself on the left side of your lane, which means you may spend your first day or two constantly drifting off the road to the left.
 It can help to remember that the driver always stays close to the center line.